 As well as offering course subscriptions if you want to study, Skillshare also allows you to sign up as a teacher, and produce your own courses.
 You can then earn money from Skillshare based on the number of people who decide to consume your course materials.

-SkillShare is a legitimate online training company.
-It’s been in business since 2010 and holds an impressive Trustpilot score of 9.2 at the time of writing.
+SkillShare is an online training company.
+It’s been in business since 2010 and holds a Trustpilot score of 4.1 at the time of writing.

 As with many companies that deal with thousands of people, there are some negative reviews of Skillshare online.
 These often seem to relate to people who’ve neglected to cancel membership subscriptions.
 We delve into that in more detail below.